Force HTTPS

 Force HTTPS a Scalingo Application

 Scalingo eases the process for you to enable “Force HTTPS” on your application.
-Head to the Settings tab of your web dashboard and check “Force HTTPS”:
+Head to the Settings tab of your web dashboard, in the Routing section, check “Force HTTPS”:

 Or using the CLI: